Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 In the test explorer, async tests will display as `TestClassName(true)` and sync tests as `TestClassName(false)`.

 When using sync-async tests with recorded tests two sessions files will be generated - the async test session will have `Async.json` suffix.
+Note that if defining a recorded test, you would inherit from `RecordedTestBase` instead of `ClientTestBase`.
+This will be discussed in more detail in [Recorded Tests](#recorded-tests).

 You can disable the sync-forwarding for an individual test by applying the `[AsyncOnly]` attribute to the test method.

 __Limitation__: all method calls/properties that are being used have to be `virtual`.

+## Recorded tests

+The bulk of the functionality of the Test Framework is around supporting the ability to run what we call recorded tests.
+This type of test can be thought of as a functional test as opposed to a unit test.
+A recorded test can be run in three different [modes](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core.TestFramework/src/RecordedTestMode.cs):
+  - `Live` - The requests in the tests are run against live Azure resources.
+  - `Record` - This is the same as live mode with one key difference - the HTTP traffic from your tests is saved locally on your machine.
+  - `Playback` - The requests that your library generates when running a test are compared against the requests in the recording for that test.
+For each matched request, the corresponding response is extracted from the recording and "played back" as the response.

+Under the hood, when tests are run in `Playback` or `Record` mode, requests are forwarded to the [Test Proxy](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md).
+The test proxy is a proxy server that runs locally on your machine automatically when in `Record` or `Playback` mode.
+The proxy is responsible for saving the requests and responses when running in `Record` mode and for returning the recorded responses when running in `Playback` mode.
+The proxy should be mostly transparent to the developer, other than when you are trying to debug.
+More on that later.

-## Test environment and live test resources
+### Test resource creation and TestEnvironment

+In order to actually run recorded tests, you will need Azure resources that the test can run against.
 Follow the [live test resources management](https://github.com/azure/azure-sdk-for-net/tree/main/eng/common/TestResources/README.md) to create a live test resources deployment template and get it deployed.
-The deployment template should be named `test-resources.json` and will live under your service directory.
+The deployment template should be named `test-resources.json` or for bicep templates, `test-resources.bicep`, and will live under your service directory.

+When running tests in `Live` or `Record` mode locally, the Test Framework will prompt you to create the live test resources required for the tests if you don't have environment variables or an env file containing the required variables needed for the tests.
+This means that you do not have to manually run the New-TestResources script when attempting to run live tests!
+The Test Framework will also attempt to automatically extend the expiration of the test resource resource group whenever live tests are run.
+If the resource group specified in your .env file or environment variable has already expired and thus been deleted, the framework will prompt you to create a new resource group just like it would if an env variable required by the test was missing.

-To use the environment provided by the `New-TestResources.ps1`, create a class that inherits from `TestEnvironment` and exposes required values as properties:
+To access the the outputted variables of your test-resources template, create a class that inherits from `TestEnvironment` and exposes required values as properties:

 ``` C#
 public class AppConfigurationTestEnvironment : TestEnvironment